nicknguyen0201/CSE-110-LAB-1/index.md

 > The discomfort of growth is always less than the heartbreak of regret by _Robin Sharma_

-This is the first lines of code I learned:
+These are the first lines of code I learned:
 ```
 public class{
     public static void main(String args[]){